patching...

 “I think they should start it over,” Kumaroo said in an interview with Patch, referring to the shopping center.
 “They should raze it to the ground, figure out the proper traffic patterns, bring in some anchor stores and start again,” he said.

 Although the sector plan update is only in its preliminary stages, business owners are anticipating big changes.
-“They want to level the whole shopping center from what I understand,” said Tom Barnsley, one of the owners of the Country Boy Market in Glenmont.
+“They want to level the whole shopping center from what I understand,” said Tom Barnsley, one of the owners of the in Glenmont.

 “I know that a lot of the merchants up there are banking on a big developer coming in and buying everybody out,” Kumaroo said.
 “That’s what they are looking for.”